 Welcome to the Homepage of the Society of Avian Paleontology and Evolution, an international scientific society dedicated to the study of the evolution of birds.
-The Society had its first meeting in 1985.
-Conferences are held at 4-yearly intervals and have been in France, China, USA, Australia, Germany, Austria, and Argentina with the next to be held in Spain.
-Here you will find news and information about SAPE, how to become a member of the society, current members, past and future meetings, and links to many sites of importance to those who have an interest in fossil birds, bird origins, or any other aspect of the evolution of birds.
+The SAPE was formed in 1985 in Lyon, France.
+Since then conferences were held regularly (quadrennial but triennial since 2023).
+So far, SAPE meetings have taken place in France, China, USA (2x), Germany, Australia, Austria, Argentina, and Spain, with the next to be held in New Zealand (2026).
+Here you will find news and information about SAPE, how to become a member of the society, past and future meetings, the annual SAPE newsletter, a listing of current members, and links to many other useful sites that might be of interest to you.